djetton6/coronavirus/README.md

 # Covid-19 Recovery Map

 COVID-19 is a pandemic that is affecting everyone's daily life.
 But there is hope!
 This project visualizes the number of cases and compares the number of diagnosed cases with recovered patients.
-Reminder to StayHome and Stay Safe.
+Reminder to #StayHome and #StaySafe.

 ## Getting Started